M17-Project/M17_spec/docs/data_link_layer.rst

 in packet mode.
 Frames contain payload data interleaved with frame signalling (similar to packets).
 Frame signalling is contained within the **Link Information Channel (LICH)**.

-All frames are preceded by a 16-bit *synchronization burst*, which consists of 0x3243 (first 16-bit of pi) in type 4 bits.
+All frames are preceded by a 16-bit *synchronization burst*.
+Link setup frames shall be preceded with 0x5DDD, while data frames with 0xDDDD.
+All syncwords are type 4 bits.

+.. todo:: Find better syncwords.

 Link setup frame
 ~~~~~~~~~~~~~~~~